jeff4/bionotes.github.io/ochem.md

 * EPM = [Electrostatic Potential Map](http://people.reed.edu/~alan/ACS97/elpot.html)

 ### July 31st, 2000
 * Experimentation with molecular model kit showed specific atoms involved in hydrogen bonds that help keep the alpha-helix chain in shape.
-Per diagram on Alberts p.
+	* Per diagram on Alberts p.
 134, consider N1-C1a-C1b-N2-C2a-C2b-N3-C3a-C3b-N4-C4a-C4b-N5-C5a-C5b-...
+	* There is a hydrogen attached to N1, N2, N3, etc.
+	* For carbon Cxb there is a double bonded oxygen; a carbonyl group. x = 1,2,3,...
+	* The hydrogen at N1 hydrogen bonds to the oxygen at C3b.
+	* The hydrogen at N2 hydrogen bonds to the oxygen at C4b.
+	* The hydrogen at N3 hydrogen bonds to the oxygen at C5b.
+	* and so on...

 ### Isoprenes and Terpenes